Matthew Marsden: Personal life

 Marsden is married to Nadine Micallef.

 Marsden is a practising Catholic.
 He appeared in Rosary Stars Praying the Gospel (2009).
 He and his family are frequently involved in activities with Family Theater Productions, a division of Holy Cross Family Ministries, founded by Fr Patrick Peyton.

-Marsden is an active supporter of the armed forces and has parachuted with the United States Army Parachute Team.
-He received the title of Kentucky Colonel, the highest award that is bestowed on individuals by the state of Kentucky, in recognition of his support of the U.S. military.

 Marsden is a fan of the football club West Bromwich Albion.

 In 2020, Marsden announced that he had become a U.S. citizen.

-He is an active supporter of conservative politics in the United States, and is publicly aligned with the anti-vaccine movement.